New Patients:

 Examples of issues caused by TMJ are migraines, tooth wear, and grinding as well as limitations in chewing.
 The instances of pain in both jaws and face can be almost unbearable.

 Very few medical professionals have experience with this complex disorder.
 Plano, Texas dentist Dr. Jacob Grapevine has special training and experience working with patients suffering from Temporomandibular Joint Disorder, commonly known as TMJ.
 Dr. Grapevine completed postgraduate training to be able to diagnose and treat TMJ dysfunction.
-In addition to providing TMJ treatment options, we provide restorative dentistry treatment options.
+In addition to providing non-surgical TMJ pain relief, we provide restorative dental treatment options.

 COMPLIMENTARY TMD CALL